 Canada: All Canadian provinces protect “person-to-person” food donations against liability.

 Are you trying to install a freedge where liability insurance is required?
-Some property or business owners will require liability insurance, if that is the case become a freedge volunteer and sign our host agreement form so we can become liable for your freedge!
+Some property or business owners will require liability insurance, if that is the case become a freedge volunteer and fill out our host agreement form and email to email@example.com

 State-specific Legal Guides give information about liability protection, what types of food you can share and permit requirements.
 Please contact us if you are facing legal obstacles but your state/province is not in the list (firstname.lastname@example.org)